Ant-Man (film): Cast

 Additionally, John Slattery and Hayley Atwell reprise their roles as Howard Stark and Peggy Carter, respectively, from previous MCU media.
-Slattery stated that his involvement in Ant-Man was "not that much more" than his participation in Iron Man 2, while Atwell described her appearance as being "more of a cameo".
+Slattery stated that his involvement in Ant-Man was "not that much more" than his participation in Iron Man 2 (2010), while Atwell described her appearance as being "more of a cameo".
 Gregg Turkington appears as Dale, the manager of a Baskin-Robbins store; and Martin Donovan plays Mitchell Carson, a former member of S.H.I.E.L.D. who works for Hydra and looks to purchase the Yellowjacket technology.
-YouTuber Anna Akana portrays a writer in Luis' story at the end of the film.
+YouTuber Anna Akana portrays a writer in Luis's story at the end of the film.
 Garrett Morris, who portrayed Ant-Man in a Saturday Night Live sketch in the 70s, appears as a taxi driver.
 Ant-Man co-creator Stan Lee makes a cameo appearance in the film as a bartender.
 Chris Evans and Sebastian Stan make uncredited appearances during the post-credits scene as Steve Rogers and Bucky Barnes, respectively.
 Hayley Lovitt makes a nonspeaking cameo as Janet van Dyne / Wasp.
-Lovitt was cast for her "saucer-like, Michelle Pfeiffer eyes", since Pfeiffer was Reed's dream casting for Wasp; Pfeiffer would later be cast as the character for the sequel Ant-Man and the Wasp.
+Lovitt was cast for her "saucer-like, Michelle Pfeiffer eyes", since Pfeiffer was Reed's dream casting for Wasp; Pfeiffer would later be cast as the character for the sequel Ant-Man and the Wasp (2018).
 Tom Kenny provides the voice of a toy rabbit that Scott gives to Cassie.
 Comedian Tom Scharpling portrayed someone selling a lottery ticket to Lang, in a scene that was cut from the theatrical release.